hotelcurtains/CS284/notes/notes.md

 # Sorting algorithms
+- these all sort in-place except for merge-sort
 ## Selection sort
+- brute force algorithm
 - looks through the list for the smallest number, and swaps index 0 with it
 - then looks for the second-smallest and swaps index 1 with it
 - this repeats until there are no more places to check.